 Car Fires and SUV Gas/Fuel Tank Explosions Should Not Occur

 Manufacturers of cars, trucks, limousines, and SUVs have a legal responsibility to drivers and passengers to produce safe vehicles and ensure the protection of the driver and passengers in the event of an accident.
 Auto makers must pay particular attention to the danger posed by the fuel tank exploding or fuel spilling and catching fire.
 Numerous safety regulations exist to reduce the likelihood of fires occurring after vehicle crashes.

 It is Lieff Cabraser’s belief that no one should suffer a burn injury if the vehicle has been properly manufactured.
-When the driver or occupants survive the crash but are killed in a post-crash fire, there should be a thorough investigation as to whether defects in the design and placement of fuel tank, or other defects in the vehicle, led to the fatal fire.
+When the driver or occupants survive the crash but are killed in a post-crash fire, there should be a thorough investigation as to whether defects in the design and placement of gas tank, or other defects in the vehicle, led to the fatal fire.

 - the material from which the tank is constructed, and

 - the actual construction of the tank including improper welds; or

 - the failure to adequately shield the tank to ensure it is not crushed in an accident.

 Dangerous Cars Even With A “Safe” Fuel Tank